MinistrUtoky/NetsGraphInterfaceController/README.md

 # NetsGraphInterfaceController
-Some simple interface for graph manipulations and calculations with WPF
+Interface for graph manipulations and calculations with WPF